 Contributed advertising and promotion are recorded at the fair value of the contribution portion of the total value received.

-Revenue recognition

-State appropriations are recorded as revenue in the statements of revenues, expenses and changes in net position in the period they are made available to the Station.
+(i) Revenue recognition-State appropriations are recorded as revenue in the statements of revenues, expenses and changes in net position when an expenditure is recorded.

 Membership contributions are recognized as support in the period they are received.